This page informs about the student elections to Fachschaftenrat (FSR) and Studierendenparlament (StuPa) in the summer semester 2021.

-Every person entitled to vote had the right to object to the validity of these results within the next 14 days after the result was determined, in this case until 29.01.2021.
-In order to process an objection or to arrange an inspection appointment, one could contact the following e-mail address: stuve.wahl(at)uni-ulm.de.
+Every person entitled to vote had the right to object to the validity of this result within the next 14 days after the result had been determined, in this case until 24.06.2021.
+To process an objection or to arrange an appointment to inspect the results, one had to send a mail to this e-mail address: stuve.wahl(at)uni-ulm.de.

 For any inquiries contact the election commission via E-mail (stuve.wahl(at)uni-ulm.de).
 The election commission consists of:

 If you doubt the electoral process or find flaws in the execution, you should contact the accreditation body (Wahlprüfungsausschuss).

 For any questions considering the University’s election, like Senat or faculities counsil (Fakultätsrat), please turn to Wahlleitung of the university.

 The most important dates are:

 28.05.2021 at 3pm, request deadline for postal ballots at 3pm